 - To minimize tax implications:

 - Tilt fixed income towards tax-free municipal bonds

 - Position towards higher growth assets that do not generate taxable income or generate qualified dividend income

-- Taxable accounts also offer opportunity to tax loss harvest – Watch our 4 minute video that explains tax loss harvesting.
+- Taxable accounts also offer an opportunity to tax loss harvest – Watch our 4-minute video that explains tax loss harvesting.

 A Roth IRA